twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

         3. **The 1924 Johnson-Reed Immigration Act**
            The Johnson-Reed Immigration Act of 1924 established strict national origin quotas that severely limited immigration from Asia.
 The law specifically banned all Asian immigrants by prohibiting the entry of "aliens ineligible for citizenship," a category that applied primarily to Asians under the Naturalization Act of 1790, which limited naturalization to white persons.
 This law solidified Asians' status as “undesirable aliens” and formalized their exclusion from U.S. citizenship and immigration.
 The act further entrenched racial hierarchies by prioritizing European immigrants over Asians.
 (Source: Mae Ngai, Impossible Subjects, 2004).

-    ??? example

-        Three key immigration policies that contributed to the construction of Asian Americans as "undesirable aliens" include the 1917 Immigration Act, the Gentlemen’s Agreement, and the 1924 Johnson-Reed Immigration Act.
-The 1917 Immigration Act created the Asiatic Barred Zone, explicitly excluding immigrants from most of Asia (Ngai, Impossible Subjects, 2004).
-The Gentlemen’s Agreement between the U.S. and Japan limited Japanese immigration through diplomatic means, reflecting racialized fears of Japanese workers (Takaki, Strangers From a Different Shore, 1990).
-Finally, the 1924 Johnson-Reed Act banned all Asian immigration by prohibiting entry to those ineligible for citizenship, cementing Asians' status as undesirable (Ngai, Impossible Subjects, 2004).

 ### Part 2: Primary Source Analysis